Siraddeen/Ensembled-Techniques-in-ML/README.md

 # Ensembled Techniques

-A brief description of Techniques used to BOOST performance of & minimising errors in the
+A brief description of Techniques used to BOOST performance of Algoritms & minimising errors in the
         classification type , problemns in Machine Learning Algorithms